svhelge/homeassistant-fh-charge_trigger_zigbee_pairing/README.md

 ## Usage
+### Scan for devices

-- Use Developer Tools → Actions to call the `fh_charge_trigger_zigbee_pairing.scan` action.
+Use Developer Tools → Actions to call the `fh_charge_trigger_zigbee_pairing.scan` action.
 If your charger advertises, the action returns `found`, `device_mac`, and `rssi`.
   - To save the discovered MAC as the integration default (so `trigger` may use it later without passing `device_mac`), call the scan action with `{ "save": true }` while the device is visible.

+### Trigger pairing mode
-- Use Developer Tools → Actions to call the `fh_charge_trigger_zigbee_pairing.trigger` action and pass the `device_mac` to trigger Zigbee pairing, or omit `device_mac` to use the saved option.
+Use Developer Tools → Actions to call the `fh_charge_trigger_zigbee_pairing.trigger` action.
+Pass the `device_mac` parameter to initiate Zigbee pairing for a specific charger, or omit `device_mac` to use the previously saved value.
+Once triggered, the charger will enter Zigbee pairing mode and can join a Zigbee network.
+Pairing must then be initiated from a Zigbee gateway, such as Zigbee2MQTT, ZHA, or a similar Zigbee coordinator.

 ## Notes
 - This integration performs BLE writes to the device; ensure you trust the device and that only authorized users have access to actions.
 - The integration normalizes and validates MAC addresses before saving or using them.
-- If you want the integration to remember a device without using the scan+save flow, an Options flow may be added later to edit the saved MAC.

 ## Troubleshooting